rotabull/rotabull-ch-acceptance-helper/README.md

 # Rotabull Clubhouse Acceptance Helper action

-This action verify if a given Rotabull Pull-Request is associated with a Clubhouse story so it checks if the story includes "Accepted" label and flag the result to the Pull-Request.
+This action verifies that the Clubhouse story associated with a PR has been accepted.
+It looks for the "Accepted" label and sends a passing or failing Status Check by sending a POST: `/repos/{owner}/{repo}/statuses/{sha}`.

+See the [docs on Github](https://docs.github.com/en/free-pro-team@latest/rest/reference/repos#create-a-commit-status) for more

 ## Example usage